Jack-O-Lanterns 2024

 If you want to learn more about the show and the process of creating these Jack-O-Lanterns, see my post All About Pumpkin Carving!

-Dragon Summoner
+Dragon Summoner Coloring Page

 The Minnesota Renaissance Festival held a coloring book contest this year and I decided to throw my hat in the ring.

-I am normally pretty wary of art contests as they can be quite exploitative, but for this contest everyone who submitted a piece was mailed at least one free admission ticket, with two tickets to entries that made it into the book, and a free season pass to the winners of the contest.
+I am normally wary of art contests as they can be exploitative, but for this contest everyone who submitted a piece was mailed at least one free admission ticket, with two tickets to entries that made it into the book, and a free season pass to the winners of the contest.
 Overall, prizes felt very reasonable and worth the effort.

 Here is my Dragon Summoner piece!
 It did make it into the book and I got two free admission tickets out of the deal.
 I’m also offering the coloring page as a free/pay what you want download.